Staten island Scholarships

 Our program has been blessed to partner with Staten Island ACHIEVE Dollars for Scholars (SI ACHIEVE), a chapter of Scholarship America.
 With this partnership, all funds raised will be MATCHED (up to $5,000) by SI ACHIEVE, opening up the potential to multiply this award to potentially $10,000 a year!

-Last year we were able to raise $2,500 which meant $5,000 in the hands of our awardees.
+Last year we were able to raise and place $10,000 in the hands of our awardees.
 This year, I have hope that we can make even MORE impact with YOUR help!

 This year we have a $5,000 goal to reach by the end of February to lead to a grand total of $10,000 in awards.
 While this may seem like an ambitious goal, we know with your support, we will be able to get closer to making this dream a reality so we may help even more students get to and THROUGH college!